jelmnainen/arvottaja/README.md

 This repository aims to provide a method for estimating the value of a given apartment.
 Currently, only houses in Finland are supported.

-Furthermore, at the moment, the only implementations are for two data scrapers.

 ## Data scrapers
 These live in the `/scrapers` folder.
 The folders are arranged by scraped website.